-Remuneration for this group as well as all those roles which have salaries higher than Spinal Column Point 57 in the Council's pay and grading structure is set or recommended by the Council's Personnel Committee1.
-Salary levels are proposed or agreed in accordance with an analytical evaluation process across five pay bandings (with a spot salary for the Chief Executive) as set out within the appendix to this Statement.
-Incremental progression through the bandings will not require separate approval from Personnel Committee or Council.
-The scheme for progression through the incremental grades will be consulted on during the coming year and the Pay Policy Statement will be amended to reflect the agreed scheme in 2018.
+Remuneration for this group as well as all those roles which have salaries higher than Spinal Column Point 57 in the Council's pay and grading structure is set or recommended by the Council's Personnel Committee3.
+Salary levels are proposed or agreed in accordance with an analytical evaluation process within five pay bandings (with a spot salary for the Chief Executive) as set out within the appendix to this Statement.